MOSAIC Rules Are Here: How FBOs Can Cash In on the Training Revolution

 MOSAIC Rules Are Here: How FBOs Can Cash In on the Training Revolution - AirPlx aviation hangar optimization insights

 Flight training customers have received significant regulatory relief.
-The FAA's new MOSAIC (Modernization of Special Airworthiness Certification) rule, finalized in July 2025, fundamentally rewrites sport pilot and Light-Sport Aircraft regulations.
+The FAA's new MOSAIC (Modernization of Special Airworthiness Certification) rule, finalized July 18, 2025 and published July 24, 2025, fundamentally rewrites sport pilot and Light-Sport Aircraft regulations.
 The result?
-Approximately 70% of the general aviation fleet—including legacy aircraft like the Cessna 172—may potentially become accessible to sport pilots.
+The EAA confirms that sport pilots will be able to fly an estimated 70% of today's GA fleet—with AOPA projecting up to 75%—when the rule becomes effective October 22, 2025.

 Important Reality Check: While MOSAIC opens doors to thousands of aircraft, actual qualification depends on specific aircraft configurations, maintenance records, and compliance with new performance criteria.
 Many aircraft will require modifications or detailed certification reviews before they can be operated under sport pilot privileges.